abstratt/cloudfier-examples/shipit-custom-ui/readme.rst

 Status
 --------------------------------------------------------------------------------

+- 2013-10-02 - added license; upgraded bootstrap; added link to the Simple UI for the shipit-plus app; added link to project page on bitbucket
 - 2013-04-22 - varios minor UI tweaks, showing indication whether user has joined/is allowed to perform actions (instead of failing silently)
 - 2013-03-16 - issue reporting, styling
 - 2013-03-15 - UI for checking an issue's details, including comments